fcaspe/BRAVE/evaluation/README.md

 ```bash
 rave train --config ./configs/SELECTED_MODEL.gin --gpu 0
 ```
-After 1.5M steps, the training script will write a checkpoint named `epoch_1500000.ckpt` in the store directory.
+After 1.5M steps, the training script will write a checkpoint named `epoch_1500000.ckpt` in the corresponding directory.
 We use these checkpoints for all trained models.
 ## Fetching Datasets

 We provide scripts for fetching and splitting the datasets used in the paper, **with the exception of the filosax** dataset, which is open but requires a [download permission](https://zenodo.org/records/6335779#.Y_OMgy-l3T9) from the authors.